pbrisbin/pbrisbin.com/_posts/2014-03-30-applicative_functors.md

 Understanding this is very important for understanding the usefulness of `Applicative`.
-Even though the type signature for `(<*>)` starts with `f (a -> b)`, it can just as easily be used with functions taking any number of arguments.
+Even though the type signature for `(<*>)` starts with `f (a -> b)`, it can also be used with functions taking any number of arguments.

 Consider the following: